 That’s your coconut macaroon batter made!
 Pretty simple, right?

-Pack the batter in there tight as you can, and try not to have strands of coconut hanging off the sides of the scoop.
-Then press them onto a parchment-lined baking sheet.
+Use a 1/4-cup scoop to shape the mixture.
+Pack the batter in there as tight as you can, and try not to have strands of coconut hanging off the sides of the scoop.
+Then, press them onto your prepared baking sheets.

 Unbaked coconut macaroons scooped onto a parchment-lined baking sheet.